Patient Selection for Elective Procedures

-- Has difficulty paying attention, is unfocused, interrupts, changes subject.
+- Has difficulty paying attention, is unfocused, interrupts, or changes the subject.

 Many factors affect a surgical outcome.
-It is our opinion that office staff can contribute valuable information in the selection process.
-Listen when the staff voice “gut reactions” regarding a patient or family member.
-Allow the staff to contribute to discussions of denial of care.
+Office staff can contribute valuable information in the selection process.
+Listen when staff members voice “gut reactions” regarding a patient or a family member and allow them to contribute to discussions of denial of care.

 The guidelines suggested here are not rules, do not constitute legal advice, and do not ensure a successful outcome.
 The ultimate decision regarding the appropriateness of any treatment must be made by each healthcare provider considering the circumstances of the individual situation and in accordance with the laws of the jurisdiction in which the care is rendered.